medienhaus/medienhaus-docker/README.md

     - copy content from the `config/etherpad-mypads-ldap-configuration.json` file
     - paste the copied content into the **“LDAP settings”** input/textarea field

-11. log in the `medienhaus-spaces` application via: http://localhost/login
+11. open the `medienhaus-spaces` application and log in via: http://localhost/login
     - username: *(configured via `lldap`)*
     - password: *(configured via `lldap`)*